 The long body has a final shudder and it is over.
 Chlothar is dead.
 From now on, his fame will depend on the reputation clerks who know nothing about kingship or mortal love will give him.
 Monks know nothing about Hate; monks do not know much.

 The four men kneel by the bed.
 Far from Compiegne, in the solace of the convent chapel, Radegund cries softly.

 Death is kind.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, T S PWrite a Review